The Tag class turned out to be something of a beast, partly because

 combination of the discrepancy between the attribute- and property-names for

-and a strong desire to be able to just
+class/className and a strong desire to be able to just

 dump the attribute keys and values during rendering.
-For style
+For style that

 wasn't a concern — the property- and attribute-names are identical.
 Trying

-to come up with a process that would handle rendering the class
+to come up with a process that would handle rendering the class from

-that was, in turn calculated from classList
+a className that was, in turn calculated from classList

 started giving me a headache pretty quickly, though I believe I found a way to